livinloikelarry/Student-Store-React-Api-/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+shoutout to Jeff
+and the instructors
+and to anyone I talked to in breakout rooms and everyone who I presented my project to on Friday